dreamxinxcode/django-security-tools/README.md

-A set to security tools for Django.
+A set of security tools for Django.